Terms & Conditions

 7. Touring Exhibition

 - After the Finalists’ Exhibition at Holmes à Court Gallery, a selection of works will be chosen to be part of the Mandorla Art Award Touring Exhibition.
-The Touring Exhibition provides further exposure for the selected artists’ work for approximately three months to local venues connected to St John of God Health Care.
+The Touring Exhibition provides further exposure for the selected artists’ work for approximately four months to local venues connected to St John of God Health Care and New Norcia’s Mandorla Gallery.

 - All Finalists’ artworks are to be made available for the touring exhibition.